algolia/instantsearch-android/README.md

 - **`attribute`** defines which faceted attribute will be used by the widget.
 - **`operator`** can either be `"or"` or `"and"`, to control if the results should match *any* selected value or *all* selected values. (defaults to `"or"`)
 - **`limit`** is the maximum amount of facet values we will display (defaults to 10).
-If there are more values, we will display the cwmost important ones.
-- **`limit`** is the maximum amount of facet values we will display (defaults to 10).
 If there are more values, we will display the most important ones.
 - **`sortBy`** controls the sort order of the attributes.
 You can either specify a single value or an array of values to apply one after another.